-Similarly, all systems of traditional medicine East and West possess corresponding forms of astrology, which are essential to both their theory and their practice.
-Notably, Traditional Chinese Medicine (TCM) has the I Ching and Chinese astrology, while the Ayurvedic medicine of India has Vedic astrology.
-Traditional European medicine going back to the Greeks included western astrological traditions, which were part of pagan traditions in general.
+Similarly, all systems of traditional medicine East and West possess corresponding forms of astrology, which were part of their theory and practice.
+Traditional Chinese Medicine (TCM) has the I Ching and Chinese astrology, while the Ayurvedic medicine of India has Vedic astrology.
+Traditional European medicine going back to the Greeks included western astrological traditions, which were part of pagan traditions overall.

-Connecting healing and astrology – or the practice of medical astrology – is one of the deepest and most lasting investigations of our species.
-It is as old as all such great ancient cultures and their astrologically based rituals to keep human life in harmony with the cosmos.
+Connecting healing and astrology – or the practice of medical astrology – is one of the deepest and most lasting investigations of civilization.
+It is as old as all great ancient cultures and their astrologically based rituals to keep human life in harmony with the cosmos.
 We have long looked to the stars and the heavens for guidance, grace and healing energy, for understanding human existence in a deeper perspective in which we can touch the eternal and the infinite.
-Today we are entering into a new planetary age, in which ancient, native and traditional systems of healing and spirituality are once more being honored.
-In this context an examination of the astrology of healing is relevant, if not crucial for reclaiming that older and perhaps wiser heritage of our species.

 Vedic Astrology and Ayurvedic Medicine

 Vedic astrology is an extraordinary predictive and counseling tool.
 There are many wonderful stories of how Vedic astrologers can pinpoint specific events in a person’s life with uncanny accuracy.
-Yet Vedic astrologers are not only good at prediction, they can relate deep wisdom about a person’s life purpose, karma and spiritual path.
-I myself have visited several Vedic astrologers in India who could relate the main events of my life, my future development, and past and future life implications with extraordinary precision and with notable wisdom.
-Some Vedic astrologers are thought to be psychics for this reason, though they may be only describing what the Vedic birthchart can reveal to a trained astrological insight.
+Yet Vedic astrologers also can relate deep wisdom about a person’s life purpose, karma and spiritual path.

-Similarly, Ayurveda is a precise and comprehensive tool for healing physical and psychological well-being, promoting optimal health, energy and vitality.
-There are many instances of Ayurvedic doctors introducing changes in a person’s life, from simple dietary or life-style modifications, to special herbs or internal cleansings that can literally rejuvenate us, curing long standing and intractable health problems of various types.
-Because of such occurrences, some Ayurvedic doctors are regarded as magical healers, though they may only be employing practices based upon understanding the laws of nature and the movement of the life-force, such as Ayurveda has taught them.
+Similarly, Ayurveda is a precise and comprehensive tool for physical and psychological well-being, optimal health, energy and vitality.
+There are many instances of Ayurvedic doctors introducing changes in a person’s life, from simple dietary or life-style modifications, to special herbs or internal cleansings that can literally rejuvenate us, countering long standing and intractable health problems.

-These two Vedic systems and their magic come together in the ‘Vedic astrology of healing’ or ‘Ayurvedic astrology’.
-Ayurvedic astrology shows us how to optimize both factors of our health and our destiny, our vitality and our karma, so that we can realize our highest potential in life, with our earthly life following the model of heavenly forces and their consciousness-promoting outcomes.
-Ayurvedic astrology shows how we can heal ourselves through the stars, bringing the energies of the cosmos into our lives so that we can once more touch the universal light.
+These two Vedic systems together in the ‘Vedic astrology of healing’ or ‘Ayurvedic astrology’.
+Ayurvedic astrology shows us how to optimize both our health and our destiny, our vitality and our karma, so that we can realize our highest potential in life, with our earthly life following the model of heavenly forces and their consciousness-promoting outcomes.
+Ayurvedic astrology shows how we can heal ourselves through the stars, bringing the energies of the cosmos into our lives so that we can once more touch the universal light and prana.

 Ayurveda and Vedic Astrology